Events Calendar

 Radio Programming for Soarers

 John Adams wrote an excellent manual for JR on the programming of the 9303 especially for sailplanes.
-I have read this JR manual many times and still find it difficult to both understand and remember later when I am at the flying field.
+I have read this JR manual many times, but must confess I still find it difficult to both understand and remember later when I am at the flying field.

 Joe Wurts wrote an extremely good addendum to John Adams original manual in 2005.
 This addendum certainly helped me to learn the ropes quickly with my first computer radio – the JR 9303.
-We have re-published these manuals i the sub pages so you too can find them easily and program your radio properly for a sailplane.
+We have re-published these manuals in the sub pages below so you too can find them easily and program your radio properly to optimize your sailplane.

 Gordon Buckland